-"Women in film, or the lack thereof, is now a topic of conversation.
-The wider public are acknowledging it and I feel that audiences are seeking out female filmmakers"
+“Women in film, or the lack thereof, is now a topic of conversation.
+The wider public is acknowledging it and I feel that audiences are seeking out female filmmakers”

 When working on a film, do you let on-set situations and ideas shape the course of your story?

 Yes, especially when it comes to the script.
 I have a script but I want the dialogue to develop between the cast.
 I do not rehearse the words until we see what works on the day.
 Usually something very interesting comes out which can only happen between the actors in front of the camera in that moment.
 Also, many times things that I wrote and were shaped in a certain way in my head did not work on the day so I have to improvise also and try something different.
 And then you also need that flexibility in the edit room when you see the reality of the rushes.

 Architecture seems central to your film.
 Anya often walks within and around her estate, which feels like Anya’s castle that she needs to defend.
 I loved watching how a child’s imagination can shift the reality of physical spaces.
 Can you comment on your use of space and architecture in Little Soldier?

 This was very important to me.
 I grew up in a similar estate as Anya and I wanted the exterior to be her space which she navigates with confidence.
 The estate is her territory, her castle but the same safety is not reflected in her own home so she builds a fort/nest where she feels safe within her mother’s apartment.